altano/npm-packages/packages/satori-fit-text/README.md

 ## Implementation

 The library tries various font sizes until it finds the ideal one that works.
-Each iteration is tested by generating an SVG with Satori.
-The SVG dimensions are found using [SVG.js])(https://svgjs.dev/docs/3.0/).
+Each iteration is tested by generating an SVG with Satori and calculating the bounding box of the SVG.

 ## Performance

 The font size search is a binary search between 1 and 1000 with `O(log maxFontSize-minFontSize)` runtime, or a default of `O(log 1000)`.
-You can restrict the search space (by reducing the difference between `minFontSize` or `maxFontSize`) to reduce the number of guesses and improve performance.
+You can improve performance by restricting the search space by reducing the difference between `minFontSize` and `maxFontSize`, which reduces the number of guesses.

+If you're doing something like producing Open Graph cards then you probably don't need to worry about performance.